Dental Hygiene Admission

 BE SURE TO COMPLETE ALL STEPS

 - Meet with a JC Student Success Navigator.
-Students may contact JC Advising at 796.8425 or JCAdvising@jccmi.edu for an appointment.
+Students may contact JC Advising at 796.8425 find their navigator to schedule an appointment.

 - As directed by the navigator, complete the JC course placement assessments in writing, reading and math.
 Utilize the results to register for appropriate classes.
 Students with limited or no prior science studies may need to take additional courses to prepare for the required science pre-requisite courses.
 Be advised, students without withdrawals, repeats or course failures are more likely to be selected for entry into the dental hygiene program.

-- Send official transcripts from ALL colleges previously attended to the JC Enrollment Services Office in Student Services.
-Transcripts are due by May 15.
+- Send official transcripts from ALL colleges previously attended to the JC Enrollment Services Office in Student Transcripts are due by September 15.
 It is the student’s responsibility to confirm that transcripts have arrived.
-Call the Records Department at 796.8425 to confirm their arrival.
+Call the Records Department at 796-8425 to confirm their arrival.

 - After your Student Success Navigator has signed the Dental Hygiene Application, (top sheet of this information packet), the navigator will submit the first two pages of the application to the Allied Health office electronically.
 The $50.00 program application fee receipt will be submitted electronically as well.